Catholic Church response to the Medjugorje apparitions: Background

-Local Ordinary
+Local ordinary at the time of the events

 Bishop Pavao Žanić established the first two commissions for the ecclesiastical investigation of the alleged apparitions in Medjugorje.

 On 11 January 1982, Pavao Žanić, Bishop of Mostar, within whose jurisdiction Medjugorje lay, established a commission to look into the matter.
 When three days later, on 14 January 1982, three of the seers told him that the "Madonna" supported the Franciscans, Bishop Žanić began to be concerned that they were being guided more by their Franciscan advisors than by the Blessed Virgin.